torinrettig/Starplatinum87.github.io/about.md

 permalink: /about/
 ---

-Torin is a Data Scientist with a background in video game production and development.
-His approach is both analytical and creative with a focus on clear and engaging communication and presentation.
-His background in product development at major corporations leading cross-functional teams in the production of multi-million dollar game projects gives him a strong technical and managerial background, along with a keen business sense that puts the consumer at the center of all product considerations.
+Hello!
+I am a Data Scientist with a background in video game production and development.
+I'm mostly analytical, but I have a strong creative streak.
+I like to solve problems, think deeply, learn new things and make beautiful, compelling  presentations.

+In my previous life I was in video game product development at both Sony and Microsoft which gave me great experience leading cross-functional teams and presenting to stakeholders, as well as strong technical and managerial skills.
+At the end of the day though I love making cool things cooler.

 ### Contact me